 First, some people recommend taking a probiotic on an empty stomach.
 This can mean up to 30 minutes before a meal or at least 2 hours after a meal.
 Doing so reduces the risk of bacteria being destroyed by the stomach’s high level of acidity.

 Second, if your physician wants you to take a probiotic with food, there is an argument that a meal with some fat in it could improve the probiotic’s efficacy.
 You should not stress about changing your diet simply to improve the probiotic’s effect though.

 Third, there is also an argument that taking a probiotic with your morning meal could boost the amount of good bacteria that are actually delivered to your body for use.
 Your stomach may not be primed in the morning so it may to be “weaker,” and a small meal adds an acidity buffer.
 Therefore, taking a probiotic with breakfast may yield the best results for some individuals.

 Ultimately, you should take a probiotic at a time of day when you can form a consistent habit.
 The recommendation on the probiotic’s package, along with any recommendations from your pharmacist or physician, should also be followed to improve your chances of success.

 If you are seeking a probiotic supplement, you may find the selection process overwhelming.
 Two probiotic formulations that may work well for you are a probiotic blend or a yeast probiotic.
 A probiotic blend combines a few of the most studied strains of bacteria to confer great health benefits in one capsule.
 A yeast probiotic contains a single yeast strain that may provide recently researched benefits for your gut.
 If you are unsure about which probiotic is best for you, a health professional can help you make a decision.
-Choosing a probiotic from a reputable source with transparent labeling is always important.
+Choosing a probiotic from a reputable source with transparent labeling and third party testing is always important.